 Fighting a juvenile charge isn’t just about keeping your child out of a juvenile detention facility – it is about protecting their promising future!
 An adjudication of delinquency could cause future problems securing college funding, possibly finding job, and may impact their eligibility for various government program benefits.
 For example, a juvenile drug conviction will make that person ineligible for federal student financial aid.

 Your child’s defense attorney will need to understand juvenile criminal defense law and the rules of juvenile court.
-An effective defense requires experience and Ms. Sullivan, and the attorneys at The O’Brien Law Firm have it.
+An effective defense requires experience and Ms. Sullivan, and the attorneys at O’Brien & Sullivan Law Group have it.